blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 Longer waves also travel longer at night, this is commonly to the benefit of amateur radio operators, because the lower altitude D and E layers of the ionosphere lose energy, and the reflection happens at the higher F1/F2 layers allowing DX.
 Skywave propagation only happens in the 3MHz - 30 MHz range.

-The frequencies above 30 MHz can also be scattered by the troposphere (troposcattering) back to Earth, which gives it a shorter range, and this also requires more power.
+The frequencies above 30 MHz can also be scattered by the troposphere (tropo-scattering) back to Earth, which gives it a shorter range, and this also requires more power.
+UHF and SHF frequencies are commonly used.
+The propagation losses are very high (only about 1 trillionth of the signal level is reflected back), and hence lower frequencies like HF and VHF aren't enough.

 Fun fact: LEDs are used as transmitters and detectors too.
 This was invented by Forrest Mimms.